 Height: 8-12 inches (20-30 cm)

 Water: Keep soil evenly moist.
-Primroses need frequent watering to make them happy.
+Primrose flowers need frequent watering to make them happy.
 Keep an indoor watering can nearby so that your plant won't go thirsty.
 This plant wilts quickly when the soil is dry.
 Use a pot with drainage holes to prevent soggy soil, which can lead to root rot.
 Yellow leaves are a sign of overwatering.

 Humidity: Needs moist air.
 Set pot on a wet pebble tray or use a cool-mist room humidifier to raise the humidity around it.
 Don't use a mister because primroses have hairy leaves that trap water, which leads to fungus.

 Soil: Peat moss-based potting mix, such as African violet mix

 Fertilizer: Do not fertilize when in bloom.